 Apprenticeships offer a different way of learning, launching you straight into the workplace and giving you a great start in your chosen career.
 On an apprenticeship you will not only earn a wage, you’ll also gain invaluable practical skills and on-the-job training, while working towards a nationally recognised qualification.

-Whether you want to be an office administrator, builder or commi chef, you’ll find an apprenticeship to suit you at Lewisham College.
+Whether you want to be an office administrator, builder or commis chef, you’ll find an apprenticeship to suit you at Lewisham College.
 Having matched you with an employer in your chosen sector, we work together to develop an individual training programme designed to give you the job-specific skills you need to succeed.
-On average, apprentices spend four days a week working alongside experienced staff in the workplace and one day a week at Lewisham College studying towards their qualification.
+On average, apprentices spend four days per week working alongside experienced staff in the workplace and one day per week at Lewisham College either remotely or on campus studying towards their qualification.

 - Lewisham College is an ‘outstanding’ apprenticeship provider with an achievement rate 14.1% above the national average*